Time series copula models using d-vines and v-transforms: Empirical Results

 The first two datasets do not exhibit strong serial correlation (as is usual for log-returns), but they do show stochastic volatility.
 In contrast, both serial correlation and stochastic volatility are present in the third dataset.
 The third dataset was identified by taking all S\&P500 stocks for the 2006--10 time period and selecting those with the largest absolute values of first-order serial correlation in log-returns.
 Thus it can be considered as a more extreme example of the level of serial correlation that is present in raw log-returns and a good candidate series for exploring the added value of a gvt-d-vine model over a standard vt-d-vine-model.

-In addition to the vt-dvine model introduced in this paper we also consider a vt-ARMA model of the type presented in~\cite{bib:mcneil-20}.
+In addition to the vt-d-vine model introduced in this paper we also consider a vt-ARMA model of the type presented in~\cite{bib:mcneil-20}.
+To examine the extent to which higher-order Markov models are necessary, we also compare with a vt-d-vine model of order 2.
 From the wider GARCH family inspired by the ideas of~\cite{bib:engle-82} we fit the standard GARCH model of~\cite{bib:bollerslev-86}, the exponential GARCH model of~\cite{bib:nelson-91} and the GJR-GARCH model of~\cite{bib:glosten-jagannathan-runkle-93}.
 We also vary the choice of innovation distribution for these models.
 The optimal vt-ARMA and GARCH model orders are selected by minimization of the AIC criterion.